On the Generalization of Stochastic Gradient Descent with Momentum: Convergence bound for strongly convex loss

-Theorem \ref{thm:sconopt} bounds the optimization error, \ie the expected difference between the empirical risk achieved by SGMM and the global minimum.
-Upon setting $\mu=0$ and $\gamma=0$ in~\eqref{conv}, we can recover the classical bound on optimization error for SGM~\citep{nemirovski}, \citep[Theorem 5.2]{Hardt}.
-The first two terms in~\eqref{conv} vanish as $T$ increases.
+\cref{thm:sconopt} bounds the optimization error, \ie the expected difference between the empirical risk achieved by~\ref{update} and the global minimum.
+Upon setting $\mu=0$ and $\gamma=0$ in~\cref{conv}, we can recover the classical bound on optimization error for SGD~\citep{nemirovski}, \citep[Theorem 5.2]{Hardt}.
+The first two terms in~\cref{conv} vanish as $T$ increases.
 The terms with negative sign improve the convergence due to the strongly convexity.
-The last term depends on the learning rate, $\alpha$, the momentum parameter $\mu$, and the Lipschitz constant $L$.
-This term can be controlled by selecting $\alpha$ sufficiently small.
+The last term depends on the step-size, $\alpha$, the momentum parameter $\mu$, and the Lipschitz constant $L$.
+This term can be reduced by selecting $\alpha$ sufficiently small.